Skip to main content

 Lab notebook

 ebony-enriching records; it doesn't decide.
-Lifecycle policy (when to mark a proposal rejected, when to auto-test vs. defer to user review, what counts as falsifiability) lives in cobalt-grinding's cognitive agents reading the substrate's POLICY.md.
+Lifecycle policy (when to mark a proposal rejected, when to auto-test vs. defer to user review, what counts as falsifiability) lives in the agents using this server, guided by the substrate's POLICY.md.
 The MCP tools enforce storage correctness (path safety, atomicity, schema validation) and nothing else.

 Run